monitamitra/Visualization-of-Bitcoin-Stock-Across-the-World/README.md

 - Developed a data visualization of stock momentum trading strategy
 -  Visualized data in Python
 - used the yfinance API to extract Ethereum historical stock data
-- Used seaborne, matplotlib, pandas, numpy
+- Used matplotlib, pandas, numpy